fjbatresv/sdg19-final/SECURITY.md

 - **Secrets**: Runtime secrets should be stored in AWS-native services (e.g., Secrets Manager or SSM) and not committed to the repository.
 - **CI/CD**: GitHub Actions uses OIDC to assume AWS roles; credentials are not stored in the repo.
-Reference trust and permission policies live in `oidc_role/` to bootstrap roles in other accounts.
+The OIDC provider definition plus trust/permission policies live in `oidc_role/` to bootstrap roles in other accounts.
+See `DEPLOY.md` for the setup sequence and placeholder replacement.
 - **Tagging**: All stacks include required tags for cost allocation and audit.

 ## Supported Versions